Environmental Industry

 Project initiated from a collaborative work effort (University-Industry) for cautioning mathematical models in the hydraulics field (hydro-electricity production).

-Main goal of the project was to establish a benchmark for validating numerical scheme in open channel flow simulation.
-The river reach selected for the field test is a 2 km section and is located in the province of Quebec (Canada).
+Main goal of the project is to establish a benchmark for validating numerical scheme in open channel flow simulation.
+The river reach selected (Sainte-Marguerite-3 (SM-3)) for the field test is a 2 km section and is located in the province of Quebec (Canada).
 This river reach was chosen for the complexity of its river flow and for the quality of the field data available.
 The reach exhibits torrential flow, transition to fluvial condition through a hydraulic jump, complex bed elevation including an island and flood plains.

 Figures below show (from left to right)